 Pinterest, the popular photo sharing network, has announced a major upgrade to its visual search technology.
-The company claims it can now identify 2.5 million fashion and home products within shared photos, linking them to Shoppable Pins that allow users to purchase those products online.
+The company claims it can now identify 2.5 billion fashion and home products within shared photos, linking them to Shoppable Pins that allow users to purchase those products online.
 Essentially, the company is using visual recognition software to link photo sharing to ecommerce, a ripe area for revenue generation within a social network that is well known for users who like to save and share home decorating, fashion, and other product-oriented ideas in the form of photo-based Pins.

 Here, I use Pinterest’s Lens tool to highlight a chair in a home decor photo; Pinterest suggests matching Pins including a Shoppable Pin from Wayfair.

 Many businesses whose products lend themselves to visual presentation are already highly active on Pinterest along with other visually-oriented sites and apps like Instagram and Snapchat.
 All businesses, though, should take note: visual search is a growing trend that will likely encompass an ever-growing range of use cases.
 The time is not far off when taking a picture of a car, haircut, pair of glasses, or any product or service you’re interested in will be a common entry point for search.

 In news that was widely reportedand discussedin the local SEO community, Google announcedlast Monday that it would no longer publish review snippets for local businesses or organizations that publish reviews on their own websites.
 Review snippets are prominent displays showing average star rating and review count that can appear in SERPs when a web page publishes reviews and marks them up according to Schema guidelines: